 Han mitakuyepi!
 I am an enrolled member of the Meskwaki Nation in Iowa, and Dakota from the Crow Creek and Lower Brule Sioux Tribes.
 I grew up in South Dakota and come from a large extended family.
 I received my undergraduate degree from the University of Minnesota – Twin Cities, and earned an MS in Human Development from South Dakota State University.
-As the Chief Programs Officer, I am committed to working with and for our tribal communities, both urban and rural as we support our loved ones with opportunities to heal, emotionally, historically, spiritually, and physically from the burdens of cancer.
+As the Deputy Director, I am committed to working with and for our tribal communities, both urban and rural as we support our loved ones with opportunities to heal, emotionally, historically, spiritually, and physically from the burdens of cancer.
 I do this work because of the lasting impacts of cancer on my immediate and extended family.
 We know many cancers are preventable, and our people deserve access to those preventative resources that keep them healthy for themselves, their families and communities.

 I am an enrolled member of the White Earth Nation in Northwestern Minnesota.

 I choose to work at AICAF because of the mission and values.
 As a person who works behind the scenes of an organization, as many financial people do, I feel it is important to feel passionate about the organization.
 I feel excited, motivated and inspired to be a part of the AICAF team with so many talented individuals.
 I bring several years of nonprofit and financial experience.